Facts About Alzheimer's Disease and Dementia

 Jim Mann – Diagnosed with dementia in 2007 at age 58.
-Still pushing for a plan to improve the lives of over 70,000 British Columbians with Alzheimer’s disease and other dementias AND their families and caregivers.
-FACTS ABOUT ALZHEIMER'S DISEASE AND DEMENTIA
+Pushing for a plan to improve the lives of over 70,000 British Columbians with Alzheimer’s disease and other dementias AND their families and caregivers.

-The situation is getting worse.
-The leading risk factor is age, and the huge wave of B.C. baby boomers is already starting to crash into that risk.
+- The situation is getting worse.
+The leading risk factor is age and the huge wave of B.C. baby boomers is now at the age of greatest risk.

-The associated costs to British Columbians will reach a crisis point - not in the distant future, but during the next B.C. government.
+- The associated costs to British Columbians will reach a crisis point - not in the distant future, but during the mandate of the current B.C. government.

 - The World Health Organization released a groundbreaking report in 2012 describing dementia as a global public health crisis and challenging governments to respond with a plan.

 - Jim and the Alzheimer Society of B.C. have responded with Jim's Push for a Plan.

 Contact the Alzheimer Society of B.C. for more information.
 Call or write to: